-According to SAMHSA's 2013 report, National Expenditures for Mental Health Services and Substance Abuse Treatment, 1986-2009, expenditures for substance use disorder services represented only 1% of all health expenditures in 2009.
-That translates to approximately \$24 billion for substance use disorders vs. \$2.3 trillion for all health expenditures.
-Spending for substance use disorder services also grew at a slower rate than general health spending from 1986-2009.
-Using inflation adjusted terms, the growth rate for health spending was 7.5%, while the rate for substance use disorder spending during the same period was 4.4%.
+According to SAMHSA's 2016 report, National Expenditures for Mental Health Services and Substance Abuse Treatment, 1986-2014, spending on substance use disorders decreased as a share of all health spending from 2.0 percent in 1986 to 1.1 percent in 2002, and remained stable ever since.
+Expenditures for substance use disorder services represented only 1.2% of all health expenditures in 2014.
+That translates to approximately \$34 billion for substance use disorders vs. \$3.2 trillion for all health expenditures.